mshahriarnihal/QuizCollege/README.md

 - As I am not done with the app.js server-side work yet, also have not pushed that yet, and the CSS file is not completely ready yet, this file should only show the skeleton version. - To make it actually dynamic, and to make the questions appear, I am working on server-side part too, which I will push next.
 - Also, on this file, have added a script with a relative part of 2 sound file, which I am trying to make working, but need to wait until I finish the app.js part and also choose and upload actual sound tracks.

+### Commit #6: Pushed app.js file
+**Author**: Mubasshir Al Shahriar
+**Date, Time**: July 25, ~08:45 p.m.

+- Current version (till now) completely coded by me.
+- This file contains almost all main frontend logic for all dynamic features and makes connection between files.
+- I have created this and tested this locally with other sample files, it is working correctly.
+- Might need to make some changes later to host and make it live properly.
+- This app.js handles page switching, built for API requests (will have to work more if need anything else later), timer, sound effects, dark mode, answer selection, score computation etc.
+- It basically controls the navigation and user experience across all pages too.
+- Though I have not put any audio track in Github's directory yet (as of 8:45 pm, July 25), in my local machine (my laptop) I have tested with sample sound track too and it worked well after some trial and error.
+- Next, I will upload appropriate sound track, adjust the path/directory in quiz.html file if needed.
+Then, I will work further with the CSS file and study the files Md Akram Hossain working on and make any adjustment if necessary.
+- Once these are done, I will start working on backend hosting.